Whatsapp Icon

 • Local Therapies: For lesions that are limited in number and area, local treatments such as laser therapy or cryotherapy (freezing the lesion) may be used.
 There is also the option of topical chemotherapy, where drugs are directly applied to the skin lesion.

 • Radiation Therapy: This treatment uses high-energy rays to target and kill cancer cells.
-Radiation therapy is sometimes used for lesions that are painful, or for those located in critical areas such as the face.
+Radiation therapy is sometimes used for painful lesions, or for those located in critical areas such as the face.

 • Chemotherapy: Chemotherapy involves the use of drugs to kill cancer cells, usually given through a vein (intravenously).
 It's typically reserved for more aggressive or widespread cases of KS.